Frequently Asked Questions – US

 Can writing partners apply?

 Yes.
-Both writers must meet eligibility requirements (See Eligibility Requirements section below), and only one writer from a project may attend the Lab Retreat.
+Both writers must meet eligibility requirements (See Eligibility Requirements section below).
 Please designate one writer as the primary contact/potential attendee, and list that writer first in the writing credits on the application.

 What if I can’t pay by credit card?